 You are now ready to start learning about strategy, tactics, exchanges, traps, value of the pieces, basic mates and so on.
 There is a long and exciting way to go to become a brilliant player.
 The journey is long, but it is rewarding…

-The next articles will be dedicated to interactions between pieces, and basic mating patterns, check those lessons to keep improving your Chess knowledge !
+The next articles will be dedicated to chess pieces value, exchanging pieces, the difference between stalemate and checkmate, and basic mating patterns like checkmate wit one Queen, check those lessons to keep improving your Chess knowledge !